hassifmohd/project-management/_posts/2019-07-01-master-project-management-avoid-the-10-most-common-mistakes-chapter1.md

 # CHAPTER 1: Introduction

-What topic we going to cover
+What topic we are going to cover

 - Introduction
 - Briefly touch about project management
-- And type of project management methodology
+- Also, the type of project management methodology

-# What is project
+# What is a project

-Is a project when met any of this criteria
+Is a project when met any of these criteria

-- Take more then 2 weeks
+- Take more than two weeks
-- More than 10 tasks
+- More than ten tasks
-- More than 1 person
+- More than one person

 # Project management methodology

 ## Prince 2

-- A high level framework.
+- A high-level framework.
 To ensure we have a plan before we start a project
-- Only tell you "what you need to have" but not specifically "how you going to do it"
+- Only tell you "what you need to have" but not specifically "how you going to do it."
 - Because of that, you can use APM inside Prince2

 ## Agile

 - Good if requirement not confirmed
 - Flexible.
-Can change along the development
+Can change along with the development
-- But no actual planning
+- However, no actual planning

 ## APM (associate in project management)

-- Known as standard waterfall / gantt chart
+- Known as the standard waterfall / Gantt chart
 - Also known as PMI (project management institute)

 # CHAPTER 2: 12 step process

-We going to focus on APO
+We are going to focus on APO.

 # What is this about

 - Focus on APM
-- Key parts of APM process
+- Critical parts of the APM process
-- Focus on small project
+- Focus on a small project
 - Step 1: Start
 - Step 2 - 8: Planning
 - Step 9 - 11: Monitoring